 PinePhone Pro – Flagship level Linux OS Phone

 This is the upgraded version of the original PinePhone.
 It has been released with additional RAM, a faster processor and 128 GB of built-in storage.
-This smartphone can now also send and receive SMS messages along with phone calls because of the RK3399S chip.
+This smartphone can now also send and receive SMS messages and phone calls because of the RK3399S chip.

 The biggest benefit is that it is fully designed around privacy.
 There are hardware buttons for the camera, WiFi and Bluetooth.
 These are great as they can then not be turned on by the software.

-The camera has also been upgraded with a total of 13 MegaPixel for the main sensor and 5 MegaPixel front shooters.
+The camera has also been upgraded with 13 MegaPixel for the main sensor and 5 MegaPixel front shooters.
 There are currently two versions, a developer edition and a normal edition that you can pre-order.

 Conclusion: Will you ever use a Linux Phone?